InteliThreeGroup/Beneficios/README.md

 * Transparent governance and traceability

 BeneChain doesn’t just run on the Internet Computer — it embodies the core vision of what a fully on-chain dApp should be.

 ## Deployed Canisters (IC Mainnet)

-The following Internet Computer mainnet canisters power BeneChain end-to-end.
-We publish the canonical canister IDs so judges and contributors can verify the deployment, inspect Candid UIs, and reproduce calls.
-All business logic, storage, and the web UI run fully on-chain.

-## Deployed Canisters (IC Mainnet)